RubixML/ML/CONTRIBUTING.md

 ```

 ### General Object Testing
 Limiting tests to public methods is usually sufficient.
-It is important to test for edge cases such as mistakes that the user might make to ensure they are handled properly.
+It is also important to test for edge cases such as mistakes that the user might make to ensure they are handled properly.

 ### Bugfix Testing
 Bugs usually indicate an area of the code that has not been properly tested yet.
 When submitting a bug fix, please include a passing test that would have reproduced the bug prior to your changes.